 - Keep mixing until all juices have evaporated and become a dense sauce.

-- Add salt, pepper and oregano, feta and eggs to the mixture and mix well until the eggs are cooked.
+- Add salt, pepper, basil and oregano, feta and eggs to the mixture and mix well until the eggs are cooked.